build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 ![cdk deploy confirm changes](images/CDK-deploy-confirm.png)

 Respond with **y**, and then the deployment will start.
 It takes a few minutes to complete.
-When it is done, we will receive a message containing the ARN [(Amazon Resource Name)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) of the CloudFormation stack that this deployment created for us.
+When it is done, we will receive a message containing the ARN [(Amazon Resource Name)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) of the CloudFormation stack that this deployment created for us.

 Open the CloudFormation Management console, to see the new CloudFormation stack.
 ![Alt text](images/cloudFormation-new-stack.png)

 This take a couple of minutes to finish.
-At the end, we can find a pipeline in our [CodePipeline console](), as in the following screenshot.
+At the end, we can find a pipeline in our [CodePipeline console](http://console.aws.amazon.com/codesuite/codepipeline/home?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq), as in the following screenshot.

 ![CodePipeline has a new pipeline](images/codepipeline-new-pipeline.png)

 _Troubleshooting tip: if you see an Internal Failure error during this step while the pipeline is being created, double check you have a Secrets Manager secret with the right name configured with your GitHub token in it as mentioned in the previous section._

-### <b>Add a deploy stage for beanstalk environment</b>
+### Add a deploy stage for beanstalk environment

 So far, we have provisioned an empty pipeline, and the pipeline isn’t deploying our web application yet.